Justin Herbert has 3 TDs, Chargers beat Eagles 27-24

 AP Pro Football Writer

-Herbert threw for 356 yards, completing 32 of 38 passes.
+Herbert completed 32 of 38 passes for 356 yards.
 He got 1 yard on a sneak on fourth-and-1 from the Eagles 28 with 1:45 left, setting up Hopkins’ kick.

+“Justin was patient today, he was etxremely accurate, he played with good timing and our offensive line had a lot do with that,” Chargers coach Brandon Staley said.
+“Justin was outstanding.”

+Herbert became the fifth quarterback this season to complete more than 80% of his passes against the Eagles, joining Dak Prescott, Patrick Mahomes, Tom Brady and Derek Carr.

 The Chargers (5-3) snapped a two-game losing streak.
 The Eagles (3-6) still haven’t won a home game in four tries under rookie coach Nick Sirianni.